icatimmersive/website/README.md

 -use template.html to create new pages.

 # What's new
+Apr 6 Challenge site make banner not fixed.(delete fixed top banner and abstract jumbotron div before nav tag)
+Apr 6 Challenge site add return to top, in challenge index only, mod css and js.
 Apr 4 Finished initial structure of challenge page
 Mar 28 Created mirror worlds challenge page initial comit

 # TODO
--challenge site make banner not fixed
--challenge site add return to top.(mod in css and js)

 -Create a separate folder for main site.
 Q:navigate to main page?
 -separate main website readme with challenge website readme
--challenge footer div center not implemented.
 -get rid of all copy rights at footer, modify at next major template upgrade.
 -add google analytics to all pages
 -page style edits, especially like overview.html and cv.html